HazimZaghlol/AutoML-Streamlit-App/README.md

 ```bash
 git clone https://github.com/HazimZaghlol/automl-streamlit-app.git
 ```
-2.Usage
+ 2. Usage
   The AutoML Streamlit App provides an intuitive interface for:

   Uploading and analyzing your dataset.
   Conducting automated exploratory data analysis (EDA).
   Training machine learning models with just a few clicks.
   Evaluating and comparing the performance of different models.

+ 3. Install the required dependencies streamlit-pandas-profiling / streamlit / pycaret